-There are three existing high voltage direct current (HVDC) facilities on the New England transmission system: Highgate, Hydro Québec Phase II (Phase II), and the Cross Sound Cable (CSC).
-Table 2-12 lists the flows on these existing facilities generally and how they are used in the base cases for different planning studies.
+There are four existing high voltage direct current (HVDC) facilities on the New England transmission system: Highgate, Hydro Québec Phase II (Phase II), the Cross Sound Cable (CSC) and New England Clean Energy Connect (NECEC).
+Table 2-11 lists the typical flows in the base cases for different planning studies.
 Imports on these facilities are considered Resources as discussed in ISO New England Planning Procedure No. 5-6 (PP5-6), Interconnection Planning Procedure for Generation and Elective Transmission Upgrades.